siglens/siglens-docs/docs/spl-docs/aggregate-functions/agg-functions.md

 ### Differences between SigLens and Excel percentile algorithms

 If there are less than 1000 distinct values, the Splunk percentile functions use the nearest rank algorithm.
-See <a href="http://en.wikipedia.org/wiki/Percentile#Nearest_rank">Nearest Rank</a>.
+See <a href="http://en.wikipedia.org/wiki/Percentile#Nearest_rank" target="_blank" rel="noopener">Nearest Rank</a>.
 Excel uses the NIST interpolated algorithm, which basically means you can get a value for a percentile that does not exist in the actual data, which is not possible for the nearest rank approach.

 ### SigLens algorithm with more than 1000 distinct values